asikist/word.tagging/README.md

  3. Basic Knowledge of maven and packaging
  4. If you plan to mess around with native code, good knowledge of C, C++ and or Cuda.

-## Things to Improve
- 1. Create Console interaction
- 2. Create GUI
- 3. Use later version of Deeplearning4j and utilize, especially the Computation Graph
- 4. Move JNN or replicate the LSTMs of wling/jnn project inside this project
- 5. Create Tokenizers
- 6. Search for memory leaks

 ## How to install
  1. Install Maven on your system
  2. Install DeepLearning4j (at time of writing Snapshot-3.9).